nwgreenl/nwgreenl.github.io/dev.md

 ### In Progress

-I am currently learning `Go` and finally picking up `GraphQL`.
+I am currently learning `Go` and `Swift`.

 > - I've learned to love a lot of things about go, but my original reason for learning it was as a replacement for node and an intro to C syntax and statically typed programming in general.
-> - GraphQL is one of those things I've always heard about but never used, but hey, better late than never!
+> - I've always wanted to learn how to make apps and Swift's syntax seemed more enjoyable to me than Kotlin or Java (sorry android devs!)

 ---